sodadata/docs/soda-cloud/failed-rows.md

 ## Set a sample limit

 By default, Soda Core sends 100 failed row samples to Soda Cloud.
-You can limit the number of sample rows that Soda Core using the `samples limit` configuration key:value pair in your agreement or in your checks YAML file, as in the following example.
+You can limit the number of sample rows that Soda collects using the `samples limit` configuration key:value pair in your agreement or in your checks YAML file, as in the following example.

 ```yaml
 checks for dim_customer: